tensorpack/tensorpack/examples/README.md

 # tensorpack examples

-Training examples with __reproducible__ and meaningful performance.
+Training examples with __reproducible__ performance.

+__Reproducible performance is important__.
+Usually deep learning code is easy to write, but hard to know the correctness -- wrong code will usually still converge.
+Without a setting and performance comparable to someone else, you don't know if an implementation is correct or not.

 ## Getting Started:
 + [An illustrative mnist example with explanation of the framework](mnist-convnet.py)